TheOdinProject/curriculum/foundations/installations/installation_overview.md

 ### Lesson overview

-In the following sections, we'll go over the steps for setting up your environment.
-There is no need to install anything in this lesson, as it is purely informative.
-These sections are **the most important steps** in the entire curriculum.
-Please take the extra time to **double check what you're typing** or you may cause more headaches for yourself down the road.

 In the next few lessons, we will walk through these installation steps together:

 - Installing a supported operating system (OS).